Major events in Paris

-In mid-February, the landmark event is Art Capital, held in the nave of the Grand Palais.
+In mid-February, the landmark event is Art Capital, held in the Grand Palais Éphémère.
 A showcase for current artistic creation, this show presents 2,500 established or emerging artists of all nationalities, working in all artistic trends.
-From February to January, Satellite honours the work of international artists at the Jeu de Paume.

 The art scene will be in full bloom this March with the return of Drawing Week.
 As part of this event, venues throughout Greater Paris will be celebrating this art in all its forms.
-Other events include the Salon du dessin at the Palais Brongniart, the contemporary drawing fair Drawing Now Art Fair Paris at the Carreau du Temple and DDESSINPARIS at the Atelier Richelieu.
+Other events include the Salon du dessin at the Palais Brongniart, the contemporary drawing fair Drawing Now Art Fair Paris at the Carreau du Temple.

 From April to June, Circulation(s), the European Young Photography Festival, returns to the Centquatre for a new edition.
 In addition to work by photographers, the event will include exhibitions, panel discussions and screenings.

 If you want to discover the future stars of the art world before everyone else, hop along to the Salon de Montrouge, usually in April but postponed to October 2021, at the Beffroi de Montrouge.
 One of France’s leading contemporary art events, it is a springboard for future artists, and has already revealed artists including Felice Varini and Hervé Di Rosa to the wider world.

 In May for the European Museum Night, many museums and cultural spaces in the Paris region open their doors throughout the night.
 There will be a programme of performances and installations created especially for the event.